Is Refinancing Worth the Cost?

 Searching for mortgage advice?
 We will be glad to help!
 Give us a call at (707) 252-2700.
 Ready to get started?
 Apply Now.

-Ever heard the pearl of wisdom that states you should only consider refinancing if your new interest rate will be at least two points lower than your present rate?
-That might have been accurate a while back, but since refinancing has been costing less recently, it is never the wrong time to consider a new loan!
-A refinanced mortgage loan may be worth its cost many times over, factoring in the benefits that it brings, along with a reduced interest rate.
+Ever heard the pearl of wisdom that states you should only consider refinancing if the new interest rate will be at least two points under your existing one?
+Maybe several years ago that was wise advice, but since refinance costs have been getting lower, it could be a good time to look into it.
+A refinanced mortgage loan may be worth its cost several times over, factoring in the benefits that come, as well as a lower interest rate.

-You could offer to pay points (prepaid interest) to gain a more favorable interest rate.
-Your savings over the life of the mortgage might be significant if you have paid up front about 3% of the new loan balance.
-You might hear that points may be deducted on your income taxes, but since tax regulations can be difficult to keep up with, please consult your tax professional before considering this in your calculations.
+You might investigate paying points to receive a lower interest rate.
+The amount you will save on the life of the mortgage might be significant if you have paid up front about 3% of the new loan total.
+You might have heard that the points may be deducted on your income taxes, but because tax regulations can be difficult to keep up with, we urge you to speak with a tax professional before making any decisions based on this.

-Speaking of taxes, when your interest rate is reduced, of course you'll also be reducing the interest amount that you can deduct on your taxes.
-This is one more cost that borrowers take into consideration.
+Another thing about taxes is that if you reduce your interest rate, of course you will also be reducing the paid interest amount that you'll be able to deduct from your taxes.
+This is another expense that some borrowers take into consideration.
 Call us at (707) 252-2700 to help you do the math.

-Most people find that the savings each month outweigh the initial expenses of refinancing.
-We will help you determine which mortgage loan program is right for you, considering your cash on hand, how likely you are to sell your residence in the near future, and how refinancing might effect your taxes.
-Call us at (707) 252-2700 to get you started.
+Most people find that the savings each month outweigh the up-front expenses of refinancing.
+We'll help you determine what loan program is ideal for you, considering your cash on hand, the likelihood of selling your home in the next few years, and what effect refinancing could have on your taxes.
+Call us at (707) 252-2700 to get started.

 Want to know more about refinancing your home?
 Give us a call at (707) 252-2700.